fannydai/Jotto.cloud/README.md

 # Jotto - ONLY ONE SUBMISSION

-* Use Spring
+* Use Springboot
 * Download intellij IDEA
-* Javascript
 * Mongo db for database
+* angular/react/vu

 * number of letter (5 letters, no repeating letters)
 * Array of 26 (alphabets) which is displayed on the web